Why was the Foundation created?

 How is the Foundation governed?
 Who is involved?

 The Foundation is governed by a fourteen member Board of Directors who serve three-year terms.
 The by-laws require that the directors represent a broad cross-section of the views and interests of the McHenry County community.
-The Foundation also has a professional President/CEO who oversees the Board’s directives and day-to-day activities of the Foundation.
+The Foundation also has a professional Executive Director who oversees the Board’s directives and day-to-day activities of the Foundation.

 How can I be comfortable in the Foundation's permanence and the safety of my gift?